Warszawa Główna railway station: Construction

 The station was designed in the Modernist Style, with then popular Art deco elements.
-The architects intended for the station to be multi-functional; therefore plenty of space had been designed for various stores, entertainment, and restaurants.
-As construction continued in 1938, first passengers were able to use the partly completed Warsaw Main Rail Station.
-However, the building was never completed because of the outbreak of the Second World War.
+The architects intended for the station to be multi-functional; plenty of space had been designed for various stores, entertainment, and restaurants.
+As construction continued in 1938, first passengers were able to use the partly completed station, however, the building was never completed because of the outbreak of the Second World War.

 World War II

-A few weeks before the war, on June 6, 1939, the still unfinished station was partly destroyed in a fire which had been started by a team of reckless welding contractors.
+A few weeks before the war, on 6 June 1939, the still unfinished station was partly destroyed in a fire which had been started by a team of reckless welding contractors.
 Initially many people believed that it had been an act of sabotage by German or Soviet agents.
 During the course of fighting the fire, led personally by the minister of the interior Felicjan Sławoj-Składkowski, one fireman died and three were wounded.